HassellHoff/Datastory/index.md

 The number of Elon Musk quotes in respective to time.

 <img width="787" alt="Screenshot 2021-12-16 at 0 53 33" src="https://user-images.githubusercontent.com/92207222/146277634-dd383f9b-d49d-4fb2-9280-5216e70996ac.png">

+The quotes were split into separate words and each word was classified using the Textblob pre-trained model that can give them a value between [1, -1] based on their objectivity or subjectivity.
+If the value is in range [1, 0] the word had a subjective nature and if the value generated from Texblob is in between [0, -1] it has a more objective nature.

 <img width="1661" alt="Screenshot 2021-12-16 at 11 16 07" src="https://user-images.githubusercontent.com/92207222/146342895-e4ce48b8-0772-40a5-a414-9d50ddaffce6.png">